Kevin Schawinski: Career

 From 2008 to 2012, Schawinski was a postdoctoral research associate at Yale University and in 2009 became a NASA Einstein Fellow.
 His research at Yale included studies of black holes, galaxy formation, and co-founding the citizen science project Planet Hunters.

 In 2012, he became a professor in the Institute for Astronomy at ETH Zürich in Switzerland.
 He is the secretary of the Swiss Society of Astrophysics and Astronomy, the professional society of astronomers in Switzerland.
 The Gottlieb Duttweiler Institute named him one of the "Thought Leaders" of Switzerland in 2016.
 In 2017, he was awarded the European Astronomical Society's MERAC Prize as the best junior researcher in observational astrophysics.
 In 2017, he launched the Space.ml platform with Ce Zhang to apply artificial intelligence to astrophysics research.

 Together with colleagues from ETH Zurich and the University of Zurich, he founded the Citizen Science Center Zurich.

 Schawinski is the CEO of Modulos, a company which has developed A GRC platform for artificial intelligence to help organizations comply to new laws and regulations, such as the European Union's Artificial Intelligence Act and the NIST AI Risk management framework.
 Modulos is a member of the NIST AI Safety Institute Consortium, advising the U.S. government on AI regulation.
-The Modulos platform is the first product certified to the ISO 42001 "Artificial Intelligence Management System" standard.